Skip to content

 Hygienic design to 3-A Sanitary Standards

-The 3-A Sanitary Standards are the widely used reference for hygienic equipment design in dairy and food processing.
-They address the geometry and materials that keep equipment cleanable: smooth contact surfaces, self-draining layouts, the elimination of dead legs and crevices, and fittings that can be cleaned in place rather than only by dismantling.
-For the control engineer, the relevance is direct.
-When asked to make an existing circuit verifiable, the right response to a dead leg or a starved branch is to flag it as a design issue, because instrumentation can detect a leg that did not clean but cannot make an uncleanable leg clean.
-Specifying 3-A compliant equipment and self-draining pipe routing at the design stage prevents the geometry that later defeats coverage verification.
+A control system can only verify a clean that the equipment is capable of receiving.
+A dead leg, a capped tee or an idle branch where flow cannot scour the surface will not be cleaned by any endpoint logic on the main flow path, which is why hygienic design and control design have to be considered together.
+The 3-A Sanitary Standards are the widely used reference for hygienic equipment design in dairy and food processing, addressing the geometry and materials that keep equipment cleanable: smooth contact surfaces, self-draining layouts, the elimination of dead legs and crevices, and fittings that clean in place rather than only by dismantling.
+For the control engineer the implication is direct, because instrumentation can detect a leg that did not clean but cannot make an uncleanable leg clean.
+The right response to a dead leg is to flag it as a design issue, and specifying 3-A compliant equipment and self-draining routing at the design stage prevents the geometry that later defeats coverage verification.

 Thermal control and cold chain

-On the heating side, the pasteuriser regeneration section recovers heat from the hot pasteurised stream into the incoming raw stream, which cuts energy use but also couples the two loops, so the control has to manage the interaction rather than treat heating and cooling as independent.
-On the cold side, raw milk silos, pasteurised storage and chilled despatch all need continuous temperature monitoring with alarming and historian capture, so that a refrigeration excursion is detectable and can be tied to the specific product lots that were exposed.
-A cold chain failure that is not recorded against a lot forces a wider product withdrawal than one that is, which is a direct link between instrumentation coverage and recall cost.
-Continuous temperature trending of this kind is part of the industrial data and IIoT layer that captures and retains the time-series evidence.
+Dairy is a thermal process from end to end, and each transition from cold receipt through separation, pasteurisation and cooling to chilled despatch is a control loop and a record.
+The pasteuriser regeneration section recovers heat from the hot pasteurised stream into the incoming raw stream, which cuts energy use but couples the two loops, so the control has to manage the interaction rather than treat heating and cooling as independent.
+On the cold side, raw milk silos, pasteurised storage and chilled despatch need continuous temperature monitoring with alarming and historian capture, so a refrigeration excursion is detectable and can be tied to the specific lots exposed.
+A cold chain failure not recorded against a lot forces a wider product withdrawal than one that is, a direct link between instrumentation coverage and recall cost, captured in the industrial data and IIoT layer.

 Traceability under the Food Standards Code

 Traceability is a legal obligation, not a nice-to-have.
-The Australia New Zealand Food Standards Code, administered by Food Standards Australia New Zealand, requires a food business to trace product one step back and one step forward through the supply chain.
-State dairy authorities license and audit processors against the dairy-specific primary production and processing requirements.
+The Australia New Zealand Food Standards Code, administered by Food Standards Australia New Zealand, requires a food business to trace product one step back and one step forward through the supply chain, and state dairy authorities license and audit processors against the dairy-specific primary production and processing requirements.
+For the control system, demonstrable traceability means capturing and linking, as data rather than paper:

 LinkWhat the control system records